Towards Understanding Acceleration Tradeoff between Momentum and Asynchrony in Nonconvex Stochastic Optimization: Convergence Analysis

 To prove the weak convergence, we need to show the solution trajectory $\{V^{\eta,\tau}(t)\}$ must be tight in the Cadlag function space.
 In another word, $\{V^{\eta,\tau}(t)\}$ is uniformly bounded in $t,$ and the maximum discontinuity (distance between two iterations) converges to 0, as shown in the following lemma: \begin{lemma} Given $v_0\in\mathbb{S}$, for any $k\leq O(1/\eta)$, we have Specifically, given $\tau_k\lesssim(1-\mu)^2/\eta^{1-\gamma}$ for some $\gamma\in(0,1]$, we have

 \end{lemma} The proof is provided in Appendix \ref{proof_lem_bound}.
 Roughly speaking, the delay is required to satisfy for some $\gamma\in(0,1]$ such that the tightness of the trajectory sequence is kept.
 Then by Prokhorov's Theorem, this sequence $\{V^\eta(t)\}$ converges weakly to a continuous function.
-For self-containedness, we provide the prerequisite knowledge on weak convergence theory in Appendix \ref{weak_convergence} .
+Please refer to \cite{liu2018toward} for the prerequisite knowledge on weak convergence theory .

 Then we derive the weak limit.
 Specifically, we rewrite Async-MSGD as follows:

 where

 and